How to Choose the Best Rowing Machine in 2020 – Reviews and Comparisons

 You can read my full review of the Body Sculpture R3010 here

 Or else check the product page at www.amazon.co.uk for the feedback and latest discount

 Mid Price Range Rowing Machines:

 York Fitness have a solid reputation and create many different types of mid and budget range fitness equipment.
-Their 310 Excel Rower has excellent feedback (it is very rare to see no one or two star ratings at all (at the time of writing at least!)).
+Their Excel 301 Rower has excellent feedback – and serious good looks, especially around the colour console and its supports.
 You’ll get a lot of rower for your money with this model, with preset programs, magnetic resistance, built-in wireless receiver (for monitors) and a one year warranty too.
 This is firmly in the ‘sweet spot’ of features for the price for me, well worth checking out.

 Check out the very good feedback and full features list on the amazon.co.uk product page

 Distinctive good looks make this Kettler rowing machine stand out from the crowd.
 Unusually, the maker also talks about the sweat resistant key-pad on the console (I’m not sure how sweaty the end of your index finger can get, though it is a nice thought!).
 On a serious note there is a 4kg flywheel which powers 8 levels of smooth magnetic resistance.
 Feedback is strong for this one, with minimal home assembly required on delivery.